LinkNYC: Network

 Originally, the CityBridge consortium was supposed to include Transit Wireless, which maintains the New York City Subway's wireless system.
 However, as neither company mentioned each other on their respective websites, one communications writer speculated that the deal had either not been implemented yet or had fallen through.
 Transit Wireless stated that "those details have not been finalized yet", and CityBridge "promised to let [the writer] know when more information is available."

-The network is extremely popular, and by September 2016, around 450,000 unique users and over 1 million devices connected to the Links in an average week.
+By September 2016, around 450,000 unique users and over 1 million devices connected to the Links in an average week.
 The Links had been used a total of more than 21 million times by that date.
 This had risen to over 576,000 unique users by October 4, with 21,000 phone calls made in the previous week alone.
 By January 2018, the number of calls registered by the LinkNYC system had risen to 200,000 per month, or 50,000 per week on average.
 There were also 600,000 unique users connecting to the Links' Wi-Fi or cellular services each week.
 The LinkNYC network exceeded 500,000 average monthly calls, 1 billion total sessions, and 5 million monthly users in September 2018.
+A poll in 2025 found that half of New Yorkers used Wi-Fi from a LinkNYC kiosk at least once a month, and that one-third of those surveyed used the LinkNYC Wi-Fi once a week.

 One writer for the Motherboard website observed that the LinkNYC network also helped connect poor communities, as people from these communities come to congregate at the Links.
-This stems from the fact that the network provides service to all New Yorkers regardless of income, but it especially helps residents who would have otherwise used their smartphones for internet access using 3G and 4G.
+This was because the network provides service to all New Yorkers regardless of income, but it especially helps residents who would have otherwise used their smartphones for internet access using 3G and 4G.
 The New York City Bureau of Policy and Research published a report in 2015 that stated that one-fourth of residents do not have home broadband internet access, including 32 percent of unemployed residents.
+Conversely, another Motherboard article in 2022 said that the efforts to connect poor communities had "stumbled" because of the uneven distribution of kiosks across the city.

 As of January 2018, the most-dialed number on the LinkNYC network was the helpline for the state's electronic benefit transfer system, which distributes food stamps to low-income residents.
 The LinkNYC network is seen as only somewhat mitigating this internet inequality, as many poor neighborhoods, like some in the Bronx, will get relatively few Links.
 LinkNYC is seen as an example of smart city infrastructure in New York City, as it is a technologically advanced system that helps enable technological connectivity.